 A globally recognised information security expert John heads up Consult Hyperion's Transit Practice.
 He brings to the project significant experience of designing and implementing secure electronic transactional services within the transit, payment and government sectors.

 John has in-depth knowledge and experience of best practice within information security, including compliance with the requirements of the international payment schemes and PCI.
 His recent successes include facilitating the acceptance of contactless payment cards by Transport for London, where as Head of Security within the TfL Future Ticketing Project team, John authored the Security Requirements for the end-to-end service and oversaw the supplier's design.
 John is currently working with ITSO on extending the specification to allow implementations on mobile devices using HCE.
 He is also advising RSP ATOC on contactless payment card back-office implementations for rail.

-Steve Howes is a graduate in Mathematics, a Chartered Electrical Engineer and a Fellow of the British Computer Society.
+Steve is a graduate of mathematics, a Chartered Electrical Engineer, and a Fellow of the British Computer Society.